Golden Valley Railway: Construction and first opening

-The work of construction proceeded, but the Company quickly overspent its available funds, and the Hay extension was not started.
+The work of construction proceeded, but the company quickly overspent its available funds, and the Hay extension was not started.
 Debenture loans were taken out at 6%; this proved an expensive way of funding the work.
-The Board had been confident of being able to open the Dorstone section on 1 August 1880, but this was quickly seen to be impossible as the construction work was inadequate.
+The board had been confident of being able to open the Dorstone section on 1 August 1880, but this was quickly seen to be impossible as the construction work was inadequate.
 Some directors made personal payments to enable continuation of the construction work.
 At length on 4 August 1881 Colonel Rich of the Board of Trade inspected the line for passenger operation and approved it.
-The line opened as far as Dorstone on 1 September 1881; the line was worked by the Company itself with an engine hired from the Great Western Railway. £67,083 had been expended so far, and directors gave personal guarantees to the GWR regarding payment of the locomotive hire charges.
+The line opened as far as Dorstone on 1 September 1881; the line was worked by the company itself with an engine hired from the Great Western Railway (GWR). £67,083 had been expended so far, and directors gave personal guarantees to the GWR regarding payment of the locomotive hire charges.
 There were three round trips daily, with an extra trip for a time on Tuesdays, Wednesdays and Saturdays.

 Discussions with the GWR about working the line had taken place; it was a commonplace arrangement for a larger company to work small local lines, but the Golden Valley Company had refused to accept the terms the GWR offered.
 The Golden Valley trains used a bay platform at Pontrilas, but a through running junction was installed, and general improvements to Pontrilas station costing £4,054 were made, a proportion of that cost falling to the Golden Valley company.

-The Company had acquired two passenger coaches from the Oldbury Carriage Company.
+The company had acquired two passenger coaches from the Oldbury Carriage Company.
 By November 1882 the Oldbury company was suing for payment, which evidently the Golden Valley had not made.
-In 1885 the issue must have been dragging on, for the Company offered to sell the carriages back to the Oldbury company, and to give debentures, that is, promises only, for the sums owing.
+In 1885 the issue must have been dragging on, for the company offered to sell the carriages back to the Oldbury company, and to give debentures, that is, promises only, for the sums owing.
 The Golden Valley never owned goods rolling stock, except a brake van.

 The Great Western Railway had not been receiving the charges due to it for engine power, and on 20 October 1883 it withdrew its engine.
-For some weeks no trains ran on the line, but a group of shareholders purchased a second hand engine from the London and North Western Railway for £700 and hired it to the Company for £52 10s a half year; the Company now provided its own driver and fireman.
+For some weeks no trains ran on the line, but a group of shareholders purchased a second hand engine from the London and North Western Railway for £700 and hired it to the company for £52 10s a half year; the company now provided its own driver and fireman.

 Clearly the line was not paying; for the first full half year (January to June 1882) receipts were £667 11s 7d and operational expenses including engine hire were £857 12s 3d.
 Obviously no surplus was available for interest on debentures.